NVIDIA/nvbmc-docs/security/obmc-credential-protection.md

 #### Solution

-Encryption/decryption of the private key is implemented using the OpenSSL `PEM_write/read_PrivateKey` API which encrypts the key using a specified cipher (AES-256-CBC as agreed on Slack) and a passphrase fed to the cipher.
-The key is eventually written in PEM encrypted key format to the specified filename.

-Passphrase is the LSP, which will be provided by a separate module from Nvidia.
+Encryption/decryption of the private key is implemented using the OpenSSL `PEM_write/read_PrivateKey` API which encrypts the key using a specified cipher (AES-256-CBC as agreed on Slack) with password-based encryption as PKCS#8 EncryptedPrivateKeyInfo to the specified filename.
+Passphrase is the LSP, which is understood to be a byte array and will be provided by a separate module from Nvidia.

-#### Questions

-- LSP format is assumed to be a byte array passed to the PEM API as passphrase - confirm that's true?

 ### bmcweb certificate_service